 AJS-US was founded in the United States in 2000 as a sister organization to AJS-Honduras.
-AJS seeks to respond to the Biblical call for Christians to "do justice" (Micah 6:8, Isaiah 56:1, Proverbs 29:7, Isaiah 10:1-2), and has focused on supporting efforts to create a "more just society" both in Honduras and around the world.
-AJS-Canada has an established Board of Directors and is currently awaiting to receive their non-profit status.
+AJS seeks to respond to the Biblical call for Christians to “do justice” (Micah 6:8, Isaiah 56:1, Proverbs 29:7, Isaiah 10:1-2), and has focused on supporting efforts to create a “more just society” both in Honduras and around the world.

-AJS began to take these cases to court, helping community members navigate the complex legal system and to obtain justice in difficult cases.
+AJS took these cases to court, helping community members navigate the complex legal system and to obtain justice in difficult cases.
 Encouraged by early successes, they also began to advocate for better property laws, as well as defend labor rights.
 Instead of treating proximate causes of poverty – lack of resources or education – they tried to get at the root and address unequal structures that privileged the rich and powerful.

 From the beginning, AJS workers in Honduras knew that their work was dangerous.
 Their advocacy pitted them against some of the wealthiest and most powerful actors in Honduras.
 As the organization grew and took on bigger and bigger cases, this became more and more evident.